Haneke/Haneke/README.md

 Haneke
 ======

-A lightweight zero-config image cache for iOS apps that need to display images in sizes that differ from the original.
-Resizing an image in background using the cache is as simple as:
+A lightweight zero-config image cache for iOS apps that display images in various sizes.
+Getting or creating an appropiately sized image is as simple as:

 ```objective-c